nginxinc/nginx-ingress-workshops/Plus/labs/lab6/readme.md

 ## Introduction

-In this lab, you will send some HTTP traffic to your Ingress Controller and Cafe Application, and watch Nginx Ingress load balance the trafffic.
-You will scale the application pods and Ingress Controller up and down, and watch what happens in realtime, as Nginx responds dynamically to these cluster changes.
+In this lab, you will send some HTTP traffic to your Ingress Controller and Cafe Application, and watch NGINX Ingress load balance the trafffic.
+You will scale the application pods and Ingress Controller up and down, and watch what happens in realtime, as NGINX responds dynamically to these cluster changes.

 ## Learning Objectives